ROHITHKRISHNAN-RK/fintech-llm-pipeline/README.md

 Update the fetch_daily_stock_data function in main.py to make the correct API call.
 Modify the schema.sql file to match the new data structure.

-Update the LLM prompt in get_llm_insights to provide context for the new data.